+The PAYOR may request the PROVIDER to submit documentation to receive payments as Electronic Funds Transfers (EFT)/Direct Deposits before payment can be made.
+The PROVIDER is required to update the PAYOR any time this information has changed.
+These forms will be provided to the PROVIDER or can be obtained from the PAYOR’s website.
+Said contract reconciliation shall be completed in full compliance with the Mental Health Code, the MDHHS Rules, the MDHHS/CMHSP Master Contract for General Funds, the MDHHS/PIHP Master Contract for Medicaid Funds and applicable State and federal laws, including Medicaid regulations.
+If PAYOR does not offer payments via EFT, the PROVIDER must supply a valid remit to address and advise PAYOR in writing of any changes to their address.

+Revenue/Cost Projections; Subsequent Rate Determinations.
+The Provider, upon request by the PAYOR, shall provide the Payor with projected revenue and cost analyses (using formats acceptable to the parties) and all source documents for review in the subsequent determination by the Payor of the claims reimbursement methodology/rate(s) for authorized supports/services hereunder.

-Coordination of Benefits: The PROVIDER shall submit an itemized billing statement for coordination of benefits (COB) billing purposes detailing the daily revenue code and daily physician HCPC service code to fulfill PAYOR’S State of Michigan reporting and COB requirements.
+Coordination of Benefits: The PROVIDER shall submit itemized claims for coordination of benefits (COB) billing purposes detailing the daily revenue code and daily physician HCPC service code to fulfill PAYOR’S State of Michigan reporting and COB requirements.
 Any dual eligible CONSUMER with a deductible/coinsurance will be paid by the PAYOR in total up to the agreed upon payment amount for the billed service(s) identified in this agreement after all other payments, contractual adjustments, and any applicable co-payment, CONSUMER pay, or Medicaid Spend Down amounts have been deducted.
 The PAYOR shall only be responsible for and limit reimbursement to the PROVIDER for any amount less than the agreed upon amount for the billed service(s) identified in this agreement.
 In cases where third party coverage reimbursement exceeds the agreed upon amount for the billed service(s) identified in this agreement, no additional payment will be authorized the PAYOR.
 In all cases where the PAYOR is the secondary PAYOR, the PROVIDER shall submit an Explanation of Benefits (EOB) from the primary insurance coverage carrier along with the claim for service reimbursement to the PAYOR.